Active vs Inactive Ingredients in Skincare

 • Phytosterols

-8. Occlusives: To form a protective barrier on the skin's surface, preventing moisture loss.
+8. Occlusives: Form a protective barrier on the skin's surface, preventing moisture loss.

 • Petrolatum